 History of Artistic Cycling

 The first world cycling championships were held for men in 1956.
-And motorcycling bikes, becoming known as “sports bikes” in the 1970s.
+Motorcycling bikes became known as “sports bikes” in the 1970s.

 Some short information about Artistic Cycling